Gurpreet-Saini/Hello-World/README.md

 Erlang is a general purpose or you might say a functional programming language and runtime environment.
 It was built in such a way that it had inherent support for concurrency, distribution and fault tolerance.
 Erlang was originally developed to be used in several large telecommunication systems.
 But it has now slowly made its foray into diverse sectors like ecommerce, computer telephony and banking sectors as well.

 - [x] **F#**
+F# is a mature, open source, cross-platform, functional-first programming language.
+It empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.

 - [x] **Fortran**

 - [x] **Go**
+Go is a really flexible language, able to solve a lot of problems.
+You can use it for system and network programming, big data, machine learning, audio and video editing, and more.

 Go is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.